cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/deploymentsView.md

 Hovering over a deployment marker will show a tooltip with additonal
 information:

-- deployment name
+- Deployment name
-- deployment blueprint name
+- Deployment blueprint name
-- site name
+- Site name
-- deployment status
+- Deployment status
-- the counts and statuses of child deployments
+- The counts and statuses of child deployments

 <!-- TODO: screenshot tooltip -->